 An infraction has a fine of up to $90, plus additional fees and surcharges that may go as high as $300.

-Typical violations and infraction are motor vehicle offenses such as traffic tickets, speeding tickets, possession of alcohol by a minor, and various city ordinances.
+Typical violations and infractions are motor vehicle offenses such as traffic tickets, speeding tickets, possession of alcohol by a minor, and various city ordinances.

 You do not need to make a court appearance for either a violation or an infraction.
-You can choose to pay your fine by mail, but I do not recommend.
+You can choose to pay your fine by mail, but I do not recommend this.

 Reference: Connecticut Traffic Infractions FAQ.